Skip To Main Content

 Meet the Team

-Roxane Carrière, Ph.D. was appointed as the manager of the WiS Program at McGill Athletics and Recreation in February 2023.
-She brings seven years of experience in research, education and applied sport psychology.
+was appointed as the manager of the WiS Program at McGill Athletics and Recreation in February 2023.
+She earned a BA from McGill in 2012, majoring in psychology, followed by a master's degree in physical activity from the Université de Montréal (2016) and a PhD from Laval in psychopedagogy (2023).
+She brings seven years of experience in research, education and applied sport psychology to the program.
 She replaces Sylvie Béliveau who stepped down from the position to accept a new opportunity at Égale Action, a Quebec-based organization dedicated to the participation and advancement of girls and women in sport and physical activity.

 Mental Performance Consultant Team

-Varsity teams who are supported by the WiS program benefit from the services of a mental performance consulting team including Gordon Bloom, Ph.D. (lead), Danielle Alexander Ph.D., Heidi Malo, M.HK, Camille Charbonneau, M.HK and Siobhan Henderson, Ph.
-D. Candidate and intern.
+Varsity teams who are supported by the WiS program benefit from the services of a mental performance consulting team including Gordon Bloom, Ph.D. (lead), Camille Charbonneau (M.HK), Madison Fraser (M.KPE), Giuliana Eva Quattrocchi (M.HK) and Elizabeth Migneron (BA, MA).

 Gordon Bloom, Ph.D.